sofvanh/MindMeld/README.md

-# MindMeld
+# Nexus (formerly MindMeld)

+> **Note**: We're in the process of renaming the project from MindMeld to Nexus.
+Some parts of the codebase and documentation still use the old name.

-MindMeld is a full-stack application designed to facilitate group deliberation using AI.
+Nexus is a full-stack application designed to facilitate group deliberation using AI.
 It draws inspiration from platforms like [Polis](https://pol.is/home) and [Community Notes by X](https://www.lesswrong.com/posts/sx9wTyCp5kgy8xGac/community-notes-by-x).
-You can access the work-in-progress deployment [here](https://mindmeldtool.netlify.app/).
+You can access the deployment [here](https://nexus-tool.com).

 ## Development Setup